 In case you are unaware, SAP has a product that is designed to work in the industrial space to bridge the gap between the operations and enterprise levels and this product is SAP MII (currently SAP PCo is bundled/licensed with SAP MII).
 SAP MII, current version is 15.0, is designed to provide out of the box integration with ERP down to the operations layer and back up again along with performance management reporting driven from the automation, execution, and operator levels.
 This performance management and operations management style of reporting is nothing new and has been around for a long time now but the main difference is the out of the box data model, integration, and worker UI screens designed specifically for the operations folks.
 It has a built-in data model for tracking Overall Equipment Effectiveness (OEE) across your operations and driving real-time views of your efficiency along with integration to manage the classification of events (in ERP) and multi-site analytics views of performance (in HANA).

-The SAP Event Stream Processor (ESP) engine is one that enables the inline processing and correlation of multiple parallel streams of data.
+The SAP Edge Services (including DEP, formerly called Event Stream Processor) engine is one that enables the inline processing and correlation of multiple parallel streams of data.
 Sound confusing, it’s really not and it’s something that you do every day in your head!
 Think about what goes through your mind when you are planning to do something as simple as go for a walk around your neighborhood.
 You walk outside to see the temperature, wind speed, are the clouds in the distance, what time of day is it and all of this determines what you should wear and when you should plan on being home by.
-This is essentially what ESP is providing for you but with the automation layer as the inputs to drive the parallel correlation and analysis of data and highlight key areas of concern inline with the process.
+This is essentially what Edge Services is providing for you but with the automation layer as the inputs to drive the parallel correlation and analysis of data and highlight key areas of concern inline with the process.
 It can do this much faster and more consistently than people can and stands to provide huge value around driving corrective actions for improving product quality and also asset reliability.

 SAP HANA – HOMEPAGE